gaps-closure/capo/Java/README.md

   If the program is properly annotated, a cut.json file is produced showing the class assingments to each enclave and the methods in the cut.

-  Since the output of the constraint solver reports edge IDs, useful scripts are available in the java-closure/scripts directory.
+  Since the output of the constraint solver reports edge IDs, useful scripts are available in the capo/Java/scripts directory.
 The edgeDbg.py scripts takes an edge ID as input and produces the debug information for the associated source and destination nodes.
 Similarly, getclassName.py takes a class ID and produces the correspoinding class name for the ID.
 Note that these scripts assume the dbg_*.csv files are in the same directory as the scripts.

 ## Run EOP2 Demo

 Set classpath and java location.
-These commands assume you are in the java-closure based directory.
+These commands assume you are in the capo/Java based directory.

   ```
   export CLASSPATH="joana/dist/*:examples/eop2-demo//dist/*:jython-standalone-2.7.2.jar:jscheme-7.2.jar:"